coldbox-modules/relax/README.txt

 == Version 1.7 ==
 # Fixes to unloading selected APIs on unLoad()
 # Throw exception when API not found
+# New programmatic DSL to configure Relax with.

 == Version 1.6 ==
 # Fixes to JSONLint conversions